-Komal Madar is a British Indian painter and mixed-media artist working in her West London art studio in Perivale.
-She studied at the Byam Shaw School of art (2007-8), The University of Reading BA, Fine Art (2003-7) and Central St Martins (2002-3).
+Komal Madar is a British Indian mixed-media artist based in West London.
+She works from her art studio at Stewkley House Art Studios, Perivale, London Borough of Ealing.
+She studied at UAL, Byam Shaw School of art (2007-8), The University of Reading BA, Fine Art (2003-7) and Central St Martins (2002-3).

-Her indian heritage profoundly influenced her approach to painting, using references from Indian music, culture, religion and textiles; which led her to begin experimenting with unconventional techniques, and subject matter.
-Madar’s works consist of layers of paint, Holi and Rangoli powders, glitter, collage, heavily textured impasto, straw, and textiles.
-Using heavily decorative and intricate patterns and wild mark-making techniques, she explores widely diverse themes, including spirituality, concepts and mythology in Hinduism, sacred ideals, identity, Tantric paintings (Rajasthan), self-awareness and nature.
+Her Indian heritage profoundly influenced her approach to painting, using references from Indian music, culture, religion and textiles; which also led her to use unconventional techniques.
+Madar’s works consist of layers of paint, powdered calcite and limestone and powdered rice traditionally used to make Rangoli patterns, glitter, collage, heavily textured impasto, straw, and textiles.
+Using heavily decorative and intricate patterns and wild mark-making techniques, she engages with widely diverse themes, including spirituality, concepts and mythology in Hinduism - Yuga Cycle, Life cycles/cycle of samsara (birth, life, death, rebirth, sacred ideals, identity, Tantric paintings (Rajasthan), self-awareness and nature.

 "I want the viewer to go on a journey that not only evokes an emotion but one that offers an insight into my own subconscious and interest in ideas around transcendence.
 I want the freedom to explore my identity and expressions without boundaries.”

-Her on-going exploratory investigation of materials and tactile experience is central to her process.
+Her intuitive response and use of materials is central to her process.
 Her studio unveils her use of techniques, from flicking, scraping, splattering, and burning materials such as acrylics, oil, inks, fabric and plaster.

-Madar’s Lost, Found, and Treasured collection reveals the new identity of reclaimed, salvaged items and celebrates them, including her love for incorporating fabric offcuts into her paintings.
+Madar’s Lost, Found, and Treasured collection reveals the new identity of reclaimed and salvaged items, including Madar's love for incorporating fabric offcuts into her paintings.
 The variety of fabrics are an exquisite feast for the eyes; each piece telling a story.